Screenshots and screencasts help the GFI Support agents in understanding issues better.

 20. The value can be adjusted to provide more time if necessary, by allowing more rollover entries:

-In Registry Editor, navigate to Edit > New from the top menu, or you may also right-click (on some blank space) in the Registry Editor and choose New.
+In the Registry Editor, navigate to Edit > New from the top menu, or you may also right-click (on some blank space) in the Registry Editor, and choose New.

-Under the New menu, choose DWORD (32-bit) Value.
+Under the New menu, select DWORD (32-bit) Value.

 multifilebackupcountfor the name.

 Restart the GFI LanGuard Attendant Service to have the value take effect before reproducing the issue.